leonzalion/blog/packages/daily-timeblocks/2022-05-12/daily-plans.md

 - [ ] Make changing screen time passcode toggleable on AdminControl
 - [ ] Fix AdminControl bitwarden integration where it creates a folder and keeps track of changes instead of overwriting
 - [ ] Linter/formatter for Daily Timeblock files?
-- [ ] Create npm helper packages for managing pseudo-monorepos (where some packages of the monorepo are in their own repos)
+- [ ] Create npm helper packages for managing pseudo-monorepos (where some packages of the monorepo are in their own repos), decide whether this is even a good idea or not
 - [ ] Consider learning the streaming API so I can create my own streaming software eventually (without having to depend on heavy OBS and also not worry about mic being unmuted)
 - [ ] Apply to Google Internship
 - [ ] Find better ways to set alarms (maybe a small Google Voice app utility to set a bunch of alarms in quick succession?)